 - Rules — constraints, tone guidance, what to avoid

 None of these need to be long.
-A well-written set of batch instructions is usually 100–200 words.
+A well-written prompt is usually 100–200 words.
 The goal is precision, not length.

 Be specific about output format